Joe Marullo Insurance & Retirement Services

 "If you want to retire well, you will need to be even more vigilant about protecting your cash, both now and in the future."

-Aside from the near-zero interest rates thanks to the Federal Reserve, people who save in traditional vehicles such as CDs and savings accounts face increased fees and potential institutional insolvency.
+Aside from the near-zero interest rates, people who save in traditional vehicles such as CDs and savings accounts face increased fees and potential institutional insolvency.
 When the economy shows signs of faltering, the Federal Reserve typically cuts interest rates.
 While this can be okay, it punishes those with large cash reserves parked in CDs or savings accounts, often causing them to take more risks with their money than they usually would.
-Despite historically low-interest rates, banks continue to tighten lending standards and aggressively avoid risk, making it more difficult for small businesses and individuals to borrow money.
+Banks continue to tighten lending standards and aggressively avoid risk despite historically low-interest rates, making it more difficult for small businesses and individuals to borrow money.

 In a shaky economy, safety rules.